Extending Neural Keyword Extraction with TF-IDF tagset matching: Conclusion and Future Work

 In traditional machine-learning setting a common practice of combining different classifier outputs to a single output is referred to as stacking.
-We propose a further research in the scope of combination of various keyword extraction models to be conducted.
-One way to incorporate this would be to add the notion of the positional encoding, since some of the keywords in the news-media domain often can be found in the beginning of the article and the TF-IDF(tm) does not account this while applying the weighting on the matched terms.
+We propose further research on this topic by testing combinations of various keyword extraction models.
+Finally, we also plan to further improve our unsupervised TF-IDF based keyword extraction method.
+One way to to do this would be to add the notion of positional encoding, since some of the keywords in the news-media domain often can be found at the beginning of the article and the TF-IDF(tm) does not take this into account while applying the weighting on the matched terms.